 - The payment is made in advance to the development team

 As you can notice, the fixed cost model has its own use cases, but it is marked by lack of flexibility and scalability.
 Since most projects in the current scenario are built dynamically with ever-changing requirements, such a rigid model is generally not desirable.
 Also, even though fixed cost model appears cheaper at the first glance, any changes beyond the initial stage significantly increase the cost.
 This is the reason why you don’t see many companies opting for fixed cost outsourcing anymore.

-It is safe to assume the full time outsourcing model clearly takes the cake as the preferred outsourcing model for businesses.
+It is safe to assume the full time software development agency in UK clearly takes the cake as the preferred outsourcing model for businesses.
 The model is just another example of how flexibility and scalability play important role in any business process.